Washi1337/ctf-writeups/FlareOn/2020/11/README.md

             HeapFree(APP_HEAP,0,lpMem_00);
         }

-        /* ... do some complicating loading and run entrypoint ... */
+        /* ... do some complicated loading and run entrypoint ... */
     }

     /* ... */
 }
 ```

 In this function, we see that it initializes a root registry handle (possibly Timerpro?), as well as two sub key handles.
 But the strings indicating which sub keys are accessed are obfuscated.
 They are replaced by a function that I called `GetString` (at address `0x18000d21c`).
-In fact, this function is called almost everywhere in the binary.
+In fact, this function is called almost everywhere in the binary (and is going to prove to be very important later on as well).
 Let's find out how to decrypt these strings so that we can annotate the code.

 Decrypting strings
 ------------------